ShaanGil1/cse6242-final-project/README.md

 ## Execution
 Run a Python http server `python -m http.server 8000` in the root folder

-To view the Choropleth, navigate to choropleth.html at localhost:8000 on your web browser in the choropleth folder.
-Ensure the final.css, election_results.csv, high_like_tweets.csv, and monthly_vax_sentiment_emotion2.csv exists in this folder!
+To view the Choropleth, navigate to `choropleth.html` at localhost:8000 on your web browser in the choropleth folder.
+Ensure the `final.css`, `election_results.csv`, `high_like_tweets.csv`, and `monthly_vax_sentiment_emotion2.csv` exists in this folder!

-To view the bar charts, navigate to emotion_barchart.html at localhost:8000 in this root folder.
+To view the bar charts, navigate to `emotion_barchart.html` or `sentiment_barchart.html` at localhost:8000 in this root folder.
+Ensure the `data_with_sentiment_and_emotion.csv` file exists in the root folder.

+To view the scatterplot, navigate to `scatterplot.html` at localhost:8000 in this root folder.
-Ensure the data_with_sentiment_and_emotion.csv file exists in the root folder.
+Ensure the `monthly_vax_sentiment_emotion.csv` file exists in the root folder.